B I O G R A P H Y

 Colin has been a guest organist and conductor at several summer courses, including the Royal School of Church Music and the Mississippi Conference on Church Music and Liturgy.
 For several years, he managed the Massachusetts Boy Choir Course, the longest running course of its kind in North America, for which he received an honorary award from the Royal School of Church Music.
 He has taught for the Young Organists Collaborative and has served on the faculty of the Oberlin Summer Organ Academy, the Eton Choral Course in England, and was director of the New Hampshire “Pipe Organ Encounter,” a program designed to introduce teenagers to the organ.

-Colin Lynch holds degrees from Northwestern University, Yale University, and Oberlin Conservatory where his teachers included Douglas Cleveland, Thomas Murray, and Olivier Latry.
+Colin Lynch holds degrees from Northwestern University, Yale University, and Oberlin Conservatory where his teachers included Douglas Cleveland, Thomas Murray, James David Christie, and Olivier Latry.
 In addition to accompanying choirs on multiple recordings, his critically acclaimed debut solo album The Organ of Stambaugh Auditorium is available on the Raven Label.
 He is represented by Concert Artist Cooperative.